hauntarl/golang/protobuf/README.md

 # Introduction to Protocol Buffers

-This tutorial provides a basic Go programmer's introduction to working with protocol buffers, using the **[proto3](https://developers.google.com/protocol-buffers/docs/proto3)** version of the protocol buffers language.
+This tutorial provides a basic Go programmer's introduction to working with **[protocol buffers](https://developers.google.com/protocol-buffers)**, using the **[proto3](https://developers.google.com/protocol-buffers/docs/proto3)** version of the protocol buffers language.
 By walking through creating a simple example application, it shows you how to:

 - Define message formats in a .proto file.
 - Use the protocol buffer compiler.